-Aziz Ansari’s Briefly Addresses Sexual Misconduct Allegations During Comedy Set
+Aziz Ansari Briefly Addresses Sexual Misconduct Allegations During Comedy Set

 Insiders reportedly told Page Six he did not “joke” about the situation but did mention it briefly when the entertainer was thanking them for attending.

 A separate source revealed to the online publication that he referenced the situation briefly in a light, joking manner but did not dwell on the subject in an inappropriate way.
-Sources went on to reveal many of his jokes in his new material are a lot more introspective that they have been in previous shows.
+Sources went on to reveal many of the jokes in his new material are a lot more introspective than they have been in previous shows.

 For those unfamiliar with the history, it was back in September of 2017 that Aziz allegedly went on a date with a woman who later detailed her experience with the comedian to Babe, an online site dedicated to the empowerment of women.